gschleder/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Gabriel
 email: ""
 ---
-G﻿abriel Schleder is a Research Scientist of machine learning and nanomaterials at the Brazilian Nanotechnology National Laboratory (LNNano/CNPEM).
+G﻿abriel Schleder is a Research Scientist of Theory, Simulations and Data Science of Nanomaterials at the Brazilian Nanotechnology National Laboratory (LNNano/CNPEM).
-His research interests includes machine learning, computational materials science, density functional theory (DFT), artificial intelligence, nanoscience, and condensed matter physics.
+His research interests include machine learning, computational materials science, density functional theory (DFT), artificial intelligence, nanoscience, and condensed matter physics.
-H﻿e integrates the Theory and Data Science division of LNNano, which is a transversal competence working in close collaboration together with the other lab areas.
+H﻿e integrates and helps to lead the Theory, Simulations, and Data Science division of LNNano, which is a transversal competence working in close collaboration with the other lab areas and divisions.

 {style="text-align: justify;"}